 However, even if the coffee still has caffeine, it will not taste good.
-Let’s look at why coffee gets old and what you can do to make sure it doesn’t happen as often, and how caffeine is lost.
+Let’s look at why coffee gets old and what you can do to make sure it doesn’t happen as often.

 Does old coffee lose caffeine